KhalilAlbattashi/MakeenBootcamp/ProblemsOfTheDay/README.md

 ## Problem of The Day 4:
 in this solution we find where the left sum of the array equals the right sum of the array if true print the two halvs of the array else print false

+## Problem of The Day 5:
+in this solution the we rotate the element of the array n times